paritytech/jsonrpc/README.md

 # Parity JSON-RPC

+**NOTE: This crate is no longer actively developed; please have a look at our [jsonrpsee](https://github.com/paritytech/jsonrpsee) crate if you're looking for an actively maintained JSON RPC implementation.**

 Rust implementation of JSON-RPC 2.0 Specification.
 Transport-agnostic `core` and transport servers for `http`, `ipc`, `websockets` and `tcp`.